ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/dr-luis-walter-alvarez/index.md

 **{{>supernova-name}} Supernova Award**<br />*For Cub Scouts – Bear and Wolf*

 This Supernova award can be earned by Cub Scouts like you who want to soar in science.
-To earn the award you must be a Bear or Wolf Cub Scout who is active with a den.
+To earn the award, you must be a Wolf or Bear Cub Scout who is active with a den.
 With your parent’s and unit leader’s help, you must select a council-approved mentor who is a registered Scouter.
 You may NOT choose your parent or your unit leader (unless the mentor is working with more than one youth).

 **A Note to the Mentor**

 * The Cub Scout Supernova award recognizes superior achievement by a Cub Scout in the fields of science, technology, engineering, and mathematics (STEM).
 * All experiments or projects should be conducted using the highest level of safety protocol and always under the supervision of a qualified, responsible adult.
-* Tigers are not eligible to earn the Cub Scout Supernova award.
-* Although it is not a requirement, it is recommended that you earn at least two Nova awards for Cub Scouts before earning the {{#trim}}{{>supernova-name supernova="dr-luis-walter-alvarez" sa=true}}{{/trim}}.

 </div></div>